 - 1. Locate the oil drain valve on the lower right side of the engine.
-Figure 4-8 & Figure 4-9 - 2.
-Position a suitable oil drain container under the machine below the oil drain valve. - 3.
-Use a 10 mm wrench or socket and open the valve approximately 4 turns in the counterclockwise direction.
-Allow 10 minutes for engine oil to adequately drain. - 4.
-After oil is drained, close the valve by turning it in the clockwise direction until it is fully closed. - 5.
-Once the valve is closed, clean up any spilled oil.
+Figure 4-9 & Figure 4-10 - 2.
+Position a suitable oil drain container under the oil drain valve to catch the oil as it drains from the engine. - Use a 10 mm wrench or socket and open the valve approximately 4 turns in the counterclockwise direction.
+Allow 10 minutes for engine oil to adequately drain. - After oil is drained, close the valve by turning it in the clockwise direction until it is fully closed. - Remove the oil drain container from under the mower.
 IMPORTANT: All oil drips or spills must be cleaned off of the engine plate, engine exhaust system, and muffler guard before operating the machine.